AryamanSriva/Airline-Reservation-System/README.md

 - Process payments securely.

 🔹 **Database Integration**
-- MySQL-powered backend to store flights, users, and reservations.
+- MySQL-powered backend to store flights, users and reservations.
 - Optimized queries for faster search and booking.

 ## Technologies Used